dani3l0/terrible-timetable/README.md

 To check if your setup is done well, simply change time & date on your device.

 Make sure the countdown ends correctly on your desired end date.

+**...and don't forget to set the correct time back after finishing!**